 I subscribe to a number of homesteading blogs.
-One in particular chronicles the adventures of a single person running a small farm.
+One in particular chronicles the adventures of a single person running a small homestead.
 While I certainly know nothing about the situation other than what is shared in the blog, I am often mystified by the stories that are posted.
 There are a number of activities that appear to yield little if any return.
 It would seem that this farm is a glorified hobby.
-Furthermore, the author continuously extols the virtues of the farming life without showing any real benefits.
+Furthermore, the author continuously extols the virtues of farming life without showing any real benefits.
 I don’t understand where the stamina and—more importantly—the financial support for this operation comes from.
 Judging from some of the comments posted, I am not the only one scratching my head.

-So, why does a person choose homesteading?
+So, why does a person choose to become a homesteader?

-Some people go into homesteading or farming to sell what they grow and thus earn a living.
+Some people go into homesteading, or farming, to sell what they grow and thus earn a living.
 Others do it to live closer to the land and provide for more of their own needs, thus being more self-sufficient.
 I am familiar with people who choose to grow vegetables and raise animals because they want a better quality of food than is found in the grocery store.

 For me, the answer has always been self-sufficiency.

 Early in my adult life, I was blessed with the experience of working a seasonal job that I truly despised.
 I hated the job and I hated my life while working at the job.
-The only reason I stuck with it was because it was seasonal.
-However, after this job ended, I had time to reflect about what I wanted for my life; the experience made me aware that I did not want to have to be dependent on a miserable job to pay my bills.
+The only reason I stuck with it was that it was seasonal.
+However, after this job ended, I had time to reflect on what I wanted for my life; the experience made me aware that I did not want to have to be dependent on a miserable job to pay my bills.
 Besides, even if my next job was one I absolutely loved, how long would it last?
 It got me to thinking about lifestyles that required little or no money, which eventually led me to self-sufficiency and homesteading.

 Now, a self-sufficient lifestyle requires a little more time for some tasks.
 For example: it will take more time and effort to care for a garden and some chickens than to go to the grocery store; but if you factor in the time you are spending at work to pay for the food, then, time-wise, it probably evens out.
 If you want the benefits to outweigh the work, then you must simplify.
 The question central to simplicity: how much does one person really need?
 You must decide what you really need and what you can do without.